fp7mplane/protocol-ri/doc/protocol-spec.md

 In the JSON representation of mPlane messages, the verb is the value of the key corresponding to the message's type, represented as a lowercase string (e.g. `capability`, `specification`, `result` and so on).

 Roughly speaking, probes implement `measure` capabilities, and repositories implement `query` and `collect` capabilities.
+Of course, any single component can implement capabilities with any number of different verbs.

 Within the Reference Implementation, the primary difference between `measure` and `query` is that the temporal scope of a `measure` specification is taken to refer to when the measurement should be scheduled, while the temporal scope of a  `query` specification is taken to refer to the time window (in the past) of a query.